CemBirbiri/2022-internship-Topological-data-analysis-of-human-brain/README.md

 - **Principal Component Analysis (PCA):** PCA is a well-known dimension reduction technique.
 The first component of the PCA result is used as a filter.
 I have used the PCA function from Sklearn.

 The choice of the filter is an important factor for achieving a good result in Mapper.
 Instead of using one filter, one can use more filters to separate the data better.
-Applying multiple filters is a popular choice, for instance, [in * *Identification of type 2 diabetes subgroups through topological analysis of patient similarity* *](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4780757/) the authors have used the $L$-infinity centrality as well as principal metric singular value decomposition (SVD1) and managed to identify a new subgroup of type-2 diabetes.
+Applying multiple filters is a popular choice, for instance, in [Identification of type 2 diabetes subgroups through topological analysis of patient similarity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4780757/) paper, the authors have used the $L$-infinity centrality as well as principal metric singular value decomposition (SVD1) and managed to identify a new subgroup of type-2 diabetes.
 The gender column and $L$-infinity centrality were used as the first and second filters in our Mapper implementation.

 ## 3.2 Selecting gain and resolution parameters